French prosecutors demand maximum sentence for Gisèle Pelicot's ex-husband in rape trial

 Gisèle Pelicot has waived her right to not to be publicly identified and pushed for graphic images that her husband filmed of the rapes to be presented in the courtroom, showing that she was unconscious and inert, audibly snoring.

+He noted that Monday also marked the international day for the elimination of violence against women and said that France faces “a long path for our society to change its view of rape culture.”

-She sat quietly, sometimes staring up the ceiling, as the prosecutors detailed how Dominique Pelicot amassed and carefully catalogued a library of 20,000 photos and videos of the abuse that stretched over nearly a decade.
-The evidence stored on hard drives, memory sticks and phones led investigators to the dozens of men he recruited.
+Gisèle Pelicot sat quietly, sometimes staring up the ceiling, as the prosecutors detailed how Dominique Pelicot amassed and carefully catalogued a library of 20,000 photos and videos of the abuse that stretched over nearly a decade.
+The evidence that he stored on hard drives, memory sticks and phones led investigators to dozens of the men he recruited, although about 20 others haven't been identified.

+All but one of the defendants are on trial for aggravated rape.

 “When did they ask the question of Madame Pelicot's consent?
 Not before.
 Not during," Mayet said.

-Pelicot previously tearfully acknowledged in court that he's guilty of the allegations against him.
+Pelicot has previously tearfully acknowledged in court that he's guilty of the allegations against him.
 He said all of his co-defendants understood exactly what they were doing when he invited them to his home in Provence between 2011 and 2020 to have sex with his unconscious and unwitting wife, who divorced him after learning what he had done to her.
+He had no difficulty finding dozens of men to take part.

+In previous weeks of testimony, many defendants told the court that they couldn’t have imagined that Dominique Pelicot was drugging his wife, and that they were told she was a willing participant acting out a kinky fantasy.

+Dominique Pelicot’s lawyer, Béatrice Zavarro, said the prosecutors' request for the maximum possible penalty against him was justified “in view of the gravity of the facts and the seriousness of the acts of which he is accused.”

 Credit: AP